freeslugs/buytheway/README.md

 - ask [@freeslugs](https://github.com/freeslugs)

 ## code conventions
 - avoid callback hell. use promises, and if you're returning a value (such a geocode pt), use `async` and `await`.

+## to-do
+- send api call to yelp to get list of restaurants
+- split app.js into different component files